ntcsteve/NR-Android-Example/README.md

 The Mobile SDK agent injects code into certain method calls within your application in order to collect performance data.
 This allows us to time and monitor the inputs and outputs of various APIs.

-**By default, New Relic Mobile collects automatically many important performance Interactions, Breadcrumbs and Events from your mobile app.**
+**New Relic Mobile collects automatically many important performance by default such as Interactions, Breadcrumbs and Events from your mobile app.**

 This Android example is great if you like to learn more about setting up custom instrumentation to measure specific items in your mobile app.

+## Get Started

+Before we get started, there are a few prerequisites we'll need to cover.
+Since we'll be working in **Android Studio**, you'll need to install or update to the latest version.

+Once Android Studio is installed, you will need to create a new virtual device for testing.
+Follow the **Create and Manage Virtual Devices Android** documentation to set up your virtual device.

+The implementation and dependencies are configured nicely in Gradle.
+You can see more in details how to do this in your app - **Install Android apps with Gradle and Android Studio**.

 Instructions: